 Metabolic syndrome is a condition that in general, has no symptoms.
-If a person has risk factors for metabolic syndrome (particularly a large waist circumference), contact a doctor to discuss to discuss the combined risk factors for metabolic syndrome.
+If a person has risk factors for metabolic syndrome (particularly a large waist circumference), your doctor can help evaluate your risk.

 Why should I know about metabolic syndrome?

 Metabolic syndrome is worth caring about because it is significant risk factor for the development of both type 2 diabetes and heart disease, two of the most common and important chronic diseases today.

 - There are other concerns as well that should be mentioned.
 Metabolic syndrome is associated with fat accumulation in the liver (fatty liver), resulting in inflammation and the potential for cirrhosis.